Hoangg-Thien/VK_StreetFood/README.md

 Realistic, scoped improvements — not yet implemented:

-- **Refresh tokens** — tourist/admin JWTs currently use a long, fixed expiry with no revocation mechanism; a refresh-token flow would allow shorter-lived access tokens.
+- **Refresh tokens(Admin only)** — Admin JWTs currently use a long, fixed expiry (365 days) with no revocation mechanism; a refresh-token flow would allow shorter-lived access tokens for the credential-based Admin login.
+Tourist JWTs are intentionally excluded — they're per-device tokens issued via anonymous registration (no login step to avoid repeating), so a short-lived-access + refresh pattern doesn't fit; a simple revocation flag on the Tourist record would be a better fit there if device-level blocking is ever needed.
 - **Rate limiting** — no rate limiting currently exists on authentication or registration endpoints.
 - **Redis cache** — POI/category listings are re-queried from PostgreSQL on every request; a cache layer would reduce database load for largely static data.
 - **Structured logging** — current logging uses `ILogger` with structured message templates, but there is no centralized log aggregation or distributed tracing (e.g., OpenTelemetry).